-- Section 6 – Separation Benefit : This section shows the amount available if you choose to receive a separation benefit.
-A separation benefit includes your employee contributions , additional contributions you made (if applicable), and your earned interest.
-It does not include employer contributions .
-If you choose this option, you will lose the employer contributions (if vested ) and service, and your account will be closed.
+- Section 6 – Separation Benefit: This section shows the amount available if you are eligible for a separation benefit.
+A separation benefit includes your employee contributions, additional contributions (if applicable), and your earned interest.
+It does not include employer contributions.
+If you choose this option, you will lose the employer contributions (if vested) and service, and your account will be closed.
 See the Leaving WRS Employment page for more information.

 - Section 7 – Death Benefit: The amount shown is the minimum death benefit payable to your beneficiary(ies).
 It will be paid if you die before your WRS benefit begin date.
 Once you are receiving benefit payments from your WRS account, these estimated death benefits are no longer valid.
 Instead, your death benefit, if any, is based on the payment option that you selected.
 See the Death Benefits page for more information.

 - Inactive: This benefit will be paid if you no longer work in a WRS-covered position and have not yet received a WRS benefit.

 Section 8 and Section 9

 - Your three highest years of WRS earnings.
 The years do not need to be three years in a row, nor your three most recent years.

 - Your final average monthly earnings (FAE).
-Your FAE is calculated by adding the total earnings in your three highest years, dividing the total by the total service credited for those three years, then dividing the result by 12.
+Your FAE is calculated by adding the total earnings from your three highest years, dividing that amount by the total service credited for those three years, then dividing by 12.